 Who this guide is for

-The existing content of this guidance remains relevant and providers are asked to continue to follow it.
+The existing content of this guidance remains relevant and institutions are asked to continue to follow it.
 In addition:

-- we expect further education institutions to continue to support students who are eligible for, and usually receive, free meals in further education, or are newly eligible, whether they are continuing to attend the provider or are studying remotely due to coronavirus (COVID-19) related issues.
+- we expect further education institutions to continue to support students who are eligible for, and usually receive, free meals in further education, or are newly eligible, whether they continue to attend the institution or study remotely due to coronavirus (COVID-19) related issues.
 Institutions should continue to provide that support as they determine most appropriate and practical, for example, providing vouchers for supermarkets or local shops, making payments by BACS, or other local arrangements

 - institutions are reminded that they have flexibility to use their free meals in further education and 16 to 19 Bursary Fund budgets as a single pot and we expect institutions to use their existing funding as they deem most appropriate to provide support to students at this difficult time.
 Institutions must manage the single allocation appropriately to ensure all students eligible for a free meal receive support in line with the funding rules set out in this guidance

-- institutions will want to consider their ongoing student support commitments with a view to reducing and/or amending any funding set aside for activity that will no longer be needed – for example, weekly travel passes, or trips.
-Institutions should ensure they utilise their existing funding, including any free meals and/or bursary funds they have carried forward from previous years before considering whether they meet the criteria for approaching ESFA with a business case for additional funding
+- institutions will want to consider their ongoing student support commitments with a view to reducing and/or amending any funding set aside for activity that has not been/will no longer be needed – for example, weekly travel passes, or trips.
+Institutions should ensure they make use of their existing funding, including any free meals and/or bursary funds they have carried forward from previous years before considering whether they meet the criteria for approaching ESFA for additional support

-- institutions are reminded they must ensure they maintain records of all payments and decisions for future audit, including how the existing guidance and additional criteria have been considered when making new and additional awards from their free meals in FE allocations
+- institutions are reminded they must ensure they maintain records of all payments and decisions for future audit, including how the guidance and criteria have been considered when making awards from their free meals in FE allocations

 Free meals: a summary